Monogamy relations for relativistically causal correlations: Extremal correlations and monogamy relations

 Notice that due to the fine-tuned nature needed to enable $Z=A \oplus B$, imposing $P(ab|z)=0$ if $Z \neq A \oplus B$ leads to the same polytope as imposing $P(ab|z)=\frac{1}{2}$ if $Z = A \oplus B$ in combination with the relativistic causality constraints.

 Similar considerations can be made for other distributions and in particular when each of the six parties in the setup choose inputs and obtain outcomes.
 Let us consider, for instance, the example from~\cite{HR_jam} (Supplementary Note 5).
-There, a distribution $P_{\rm HR}(a_oy_oc_o|a_iy_iz_i)$ with binary inputs (outcomes) $A_i,Y_i,C_i (A_o,Y_o,C_o)$ is defined that is valid in the setting of Figure~\ref{fig:bob_jams}.
+There, a distribution $P_{\rm HR}(a_oy_oc_o|a_iy_iz_i)$ with binary inputs (outcomes) $A_i,Y_i,C_i (A_o,Y_o,C_o)$ is defined that is valid in the setting of { Figure~1 of the main text}.
 The distribution has marginals